gdestuynder/openvpn-netfilter/README.md

     keepalive 10 20

 Change the settings at the top of the netfilter.py file.
 In general, you'll want to store the settings in /etc/openvpn/netfitler/rules/* and have a list of files such as "vpn_teamA.rules".
 Users belonging to the LDAP group name teamA will get those rules.
 You'll also want to have /etc/openvpn/netfilter/users/* for per user rules.
+You also want to make sure that _the paths_ of the `iptables`, `ipset`, and `vpn-netfilter-cleanup-ip.sh` commands are correct for your system.

 Don't forget to push the proper routing rules for the network/IPs you allow.